-James has 18 years of experience at the bar.
+James has 22 years of experience at the bar.
 Prior to that, he worked at Minter Ellison, mostly acting for professionals (primarily in the building industry, such as architects and engineers) who had been sued by plaintiffs alleging professional negligence.

 James practises extensively in the fields of building and construction, and insurance.
 In building and construction matters, James has acted for builders, developers, owners (including many owners’ corporations in strata plan matters), architects (including landscape architects), engineers (including civil, structural, geotechnical, mechanical, electrical, hydraulic, lift and fire safety), pre-purchase building inspectors, tunnelling designers and contractors, home owners warranty insurers, and waste services contractors.

 James also has significant experience in insurance, particularly professional indemnity insurance.
 He appeared in a significant insurance case dealing with the concept of ‘recoupment’.
 James advises and appears for local and foreign insurers both as defence counsel as well as in relation to coverage issues.

 James also has significant experience in general commercial law, and in common law cases involving property damage or pure economic loss, including fire cases.
 He has acted for companies based overseas, including a Supreme Court case for a French manufacturer of artificial ligaments, and has appeared at coronial inquests.
 James has argued a number of cases, unled, in appellate courts.